codama-idl/codama/packages/nodes/docs/linkNodes/AccountLinkNode.md

 ### `accountLinkNode(name, program?)`

-Helper function that creates a `AccountLinkNode` object from the name of the `AccountNode` we are referring to.
+Helper function that creates an `AccountLinkNode` object from the name of the `AccountNode` we are referring to.
 If the account is from another program, the `program` parameter must be provided as either a `string` or a `ProgramLinkNode`.

 ```ts
 const node = accountLinkNode('myAccount');